paulocoutinhox/goci/README.md

 Some project advantages:
 - With javascript you can create scripts that have own logic inside and use bultin function like: http request, regexp, command line execution, json parser and more - dont need use bash script for it
-- Everything is a simples JSON file - yes, you dont need one database!
+- Everything is a simples JSON file - yes, you dont need a database!
-- From project to results - you can versioning everything if you want
+- From project to result log - you can versioning everything if you want
 - You dont need reload the server for nothing - unless a crash or bug :)
-- It use a workspace directory, so you can have a lot of workspaces or one for all projects
+- GoCI use a workspace directory, so you can have a lot of workspaces or one for all projects
 - The web interface if nice - made with bootstrap - all results need send HTML
 - Each job execution has progress, html ouput compatible with bootstrap, status, etc
 - Everything work with API and you can consume using external tools
+- You can define task options to be selected in a modal dialog when you RUN (see the screenshot or sample JS task to see it in action)
 - It is open-source - you can collaborate
 - You can DONATE!